 Jekyll was considered to be not so non-coder friendly.
 Because to take advantage of the features of a Jekyll blog, one should have some basic coding knowledge or at least knows how to manipulate the present code.

 I think Jekyll is trying to solve this problem.
-But to run Jekyll locally you need to install Ruby and then install Jekyll.
+But to run Jekyll locally you need to install Ruby and then install Jekyll gem.
 For a non-coder, even this process could be tough.
 Making things simpler is important to reach more people.
 That’s what worked out for Apple in the case of iPhones.

 In my videos, so far I haven’t discussed anything about CLI.
-If you do not want use Jekyll locally then you can make use of these videos and use an online editor like Prose to edit your posts and pages.
+If you do not want to use Jekyll locally then you can make use of these videos and use an online editor like Prose to edit your posts and pages.

 But if you are already using Jekyll locally and pushing changes to remote host(Github Pages or another service) then this could be a better option to edit your posts.

 An added advantage is that when I edit posts using jekyll-admin, I can make use of browser add-ons like Grammarly to check my spelling which is not possible while editing posts on an IDE.

 The first thing you should be doing is to install the jekyll-admin gem in your project.
 Open command line interface, navigate to your project and then enter these commands.